J3698/j3698.github.io/_posts/2021-09-04-results-training-real-time-style-transfer.markdown

 No amount of hyperparameter tuning, lowering of regularization, etc. would fix this problem at first.
 I burned a lot of AWS money.
 I also tried removing the bias in the last layer.
 This didn't really help.

-Along the way I figured that weighing the style loss layers differently (maybe further enweight earlier layers) might help the color come out, as earlier layers are closer to the raw RGB data.
+Along the way I hypothesized that weighing the style loss layers differently (maybe further enweight earlier layers) might help the color come out, as earlier layers are closer to the raw RGB data.
 This didn't really help.
 So I also tried another experiment; I played around with the loss function.
-Some style transfer papers don't take euclidean distance between style vectors, instead they calculate L2 loss.
-I tried both, and had the feeling that euclidean distance converged faster; I think it might be because the square root dampens the difference in effect of the various style losses, but I can't be sure.
+Some style transfer papers don't take a square root after calculating the L2 difference between between style vectors.
+I tried both, and had the feeling that the square root converged faster; I think this might be because the square root dampens the difference in effect of the various style losses, but I would have to do more pointed experimentation to find out.

 This also lead me to discover that by default, the layer losses of the deeper layers are greater in magnitude.

 All of the above problems were mostly fixed by adding batch normalization to the encoder.
-The time wasted sucked, but did get me to think deeper about the problem in a deeper manner.
+The time wasted sucked, but did get me to think about the problem in a deeper manner.
 Would taking a larger root (rather than L2 norm) further improve the balance of the style losses?
 Would it matter?
 Does the bias in the last layer hurt the model?
 If the encoder was trained as a normalization-free network, would the model work without the batch normalization?
 What if we enabled AdaIn at multiple points in the decoder?

 While interesting, I probably won't pursue these questions, as there are other parts of the project I want to get to.